Octopus Flux: is it worth it?

 Cosy Octopus offers a Cosy Rate from 4am to 7am, 1pm to 4pm, and 10pm to 12am that’s around 50% cheaper than your region’s Flexible Octopus rate.

-Electric vehicle drivers will want to choose Intelligent Octopus Go, which allows you to charge your car for 7p per kWh, at any time of day – and use the same rate to power your home’s appliances between 11:30pm and 5:30am.
+Electric vehicle drivers may want to choose Intelligent Octopus Go, which allows you to charge your car for 7p per kWh, at any time of day – and use the same rate to power your home’s appliances between 11:30pm and 5:30am.

 If you don't have solar panels, think about signing up to Agile Octopus, which incentivises customers to move their electricity consumption away from peak periods.